 Mindful practices are the best tool in our toolkit for healing our bodies and our energy.
 These mindful practices include meditation, prayer, mindfulness, and moving meditations like yoga and tai chi.

 There are many methods to begin a meditation practice.
-Popular apps, like Headspace and Calm, have guided meditations, timers, and trackers to help you practice and keep track of your practice.
-A variety of YouTube videos also provide either vocal guidance or music.
+There have been many popular apps, like Headspace and Calm, designed that have guided meditations, timers, and trackers to help you practice and keep track of your practice.
+There are also a variety of YouTube videos that provide either vocal guidance or music.

 Mindfulness is an extremely flexible practice.
 It is simply focusing on what you are doing in any exact moment.
 Easy enough, right?
 But we spend so much of our time multitasking, that this can actually be a challenge and a change for us.
 Think about washing the dishes after a meal: Are you talking on the phone, listening to music, or watching the news out of the corner of your eye?
 Are you repeating the events of the day in your mind, thinking about what you should have said in that meeting?
 Are you running through a mental to-do list for tomorrow?
 Instead of doing all those additional tasks, try focusing on just the dishes.
 This is one small way we can learn to quiet our minds and bring peace and calm to our bodies.